2023 Augusta National Women’s Amateur | Friday updates

 AUGUSTA, Ga.
 (WJBF) – The Augusta National Women’s Amateur has moved from Champions Retreat Golf Club in Evans, Georgia to Augusta National Golf Club.
-The entire 2023 field will play a practice round there on Friday.
+The entire 2023 field is playing a practice round there on Friday.

 Rose Zhang, the No. 1 ranked amateur in women’s golf, continues to be the story of the 2023 tournament.
 She set the tournament single-round scoring record for a second consecutive day during Thursday’s second round at Champions Retreat Golf Club in Evans.
 Zhang carded a 65 to enter Saturday’s final round with a five-shot lead at -13.